The Multi-Instrument (EVE-RHESSI) DEM for Solar Flares, and Implications for Non-Thermal Emission: DEM plus Non-Thermal Model

 Figure~\ref{fig:bigfig} is a diagnostic plot that we use to check the goodness of fit for the full process.
 The upper left corner shows the (recovered) model DEM.
 The upper right shows a comparison plot of the {\rhessi} count spectrum, with black denoting the observed data and red the data expected from the model.
 Just below we show a plot of the residuals for the {\rhessi} portion of the fit (normalized by the uncertainty in each energy channel).
 The lower panel shows a comparison of the {\eve} spectrum, with observed data in black, and model data in red.
 Note that not all of the {\eve} spectrum is used for fitting; we only consider wavelength bands that include prominent spectral lines associated with flares (these are, mostly, relatively high-temperature Fe lines; see \citealt{warren2013} for more details), highlighted in orange.
 The residual values for the {\eve} spectrum are shown in the bottom-most panel.

-There are many more data points used in each {\eve} spectrum ($\sim$400) than there are in the typical {\rhessi} spectrum ($\sim$100), so we have changed the weighting of the EVE data in the fits by assuming a lower limit to the value of the EVE uncertainties, $\sigma_{i,EVE}\geq 0.04{\times}f_{i,EVE}$.
-This is done to ensure that {\rhessi} data points are not ignored during the fit process; Figure~\ref{fig:wt_vs_unwt} shows a comparison of spectra for the limited (weighted) versus unlimited fit.
-As is shown in the bottom panel, without these limits to the {\eve} uncertainties, the {\rhessi} spectrum is effectively ignored in the full process.
+There are many more data points used in each {\eve} spectrum (400) than there are in the typical {\rhessi} spectrum (100), so we change the weighting of the {\eve} data in the joint fits by scaling the {\eve} uncertainties by a constant factor.
+The actual weight is calculated by finding the minimum value of $\sigma_{i,EVE}/f_{i,EVE}$ and re-scaling so that this value is equal to 0.04, that is, the uncertainty is always at least 4\% of the observed data value.
+This is done to ensure that {\rhessi} data points are sufficiently considered during the fit process; Figure~\ref{fig:wt_vs_unwt} shows a comparison of spectra for the limited (weighted) versus unlimited fit.
+As is shown in the bottom panel, without these limits to the {\eve} uncertainties, the {\rhessi} spectrum is not fit well in the full process, particularly in the 6--7~keV range.
+Typically, the scaling factor is between 1 and 5; for the example shown here the factor is 2.42.

+More information regarding the inter-calibration of EVE and {\rhessi} and comparisons with {\goes} XRS data, not shown in \citep{caspi2014}, can be found in the appendix.